-An Overview of Contract Management for Real Estate Companies
+An Overview of the Best Real Estate Contract Management Software

 The various types of companies serving the Real Estate marketplace is extensive and while all of them in one capacity or another use contracts, there is a heightened need for Property Management companies to have a comprehensive and well-managed contracting process.
 Broadly, Property Management companies usually concentrate on either Residential and Commercial properties and at times, the Property Managers will also serve as investor in addition to managing the properties.

-How to Identified the Best Contract Management Software for Real Estate Companies
+How to Identify the Best Contract Management Software for Real Estate Management Companies

 In the context of managing contracts, it can be observed that there are three different levels of functionality/capability that introduce substantial efficiencies for both Residential and Commercial Property Management.
 These levels are depicted in the diagram below with the understanding that a strong contract management foundation must first be established with Core capabilities.
 Once these are established, additional Real Estate specific capabilities will increase efficiencies even further.
 Each level is explored in greater detail below the diagram.

 Level 1: Core Contract Management Capabilities to Establish a Contract Management Process

 At the first level, “Core”, there are a collection of fundamental capabilities that must be employed in order for the contract process to be properly established.
 Staring with a centralized and secured repository for Corporate and Property specific contracts, there is an underlying need to have one consolidated location in which all draft and/or executed contracts can be securely stored in a trusted capacity.
 Users should be able to securely search for and find contracts and related information within seconds.